MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Training-free Cross-Modal Guidance Details

 \subsection{Architectural Details}

 \paragraph{Cross-Attention Guidance (CAG).} Inspired by PAG~\citep{ahn2025selfrectifyingdiffusionsamplingperturbedattention}, which enhances image fidelity by transforming selected self-attention maps into identity matrices, we extend this idea to the video DiT architecture.
-In PAG, identity matrices are created by multiplying a diagonal mask into the attention map before the softmax operation—diagonal elements set to 0, off-diagonal to $-\infty$—yielding an identity matrix after softmax.
+In PAG, identity matrices are created by multiplying a diagonal mask into the attention map before the softmax operation, setting diagonal elements to 0 and off-diagonal to $-\infty$, which yields an identity matrix after softmax.
 A naive extension to video assigns $-\infty$ to cross-frame positions, but this undesirably suppresses self-frame and text-frame scales.
-To address this, ~\citep{nam2025emergenttemporalcorrespondencesvideo} zero out only the cross-frame values after softmax in $A_{t,l}^\mathrm{v2v}$, producing modified maps $\hat{A}^\mathrm{v2v}_{t,l}$ that preserve other interactions.
+To address this, DiffTrack~\citep{nam2025emergenttemporalcorrespondencesvideo} zero out only the cross-frame values after softmax in $\mathbf{A}_{t,l}^\mathrm{v2v}$, producing modified maps $\hat{\mathbf{A}}^\mathrm{v2v}_{t,l}$ that preserve other interactions.

 \paragraph{Cross-Modal Guidance (CMG).} Analogous to CAG, CMG applies the perturb-and-guide strategy to video-to-text attention.
 At interaction-dominant layers, we simulate degraded grounding by zeroing out token–instance alignments after softmax.
 For noun tokens, attention weights to instance regions are suppressed; for verb tokens, attentions capturing subject–object unions are removed.
-This produces modified maps $\hat{A}^\mathrm{v2t}_{t,l}$ where semantic grounding is intentionally weakened, while other attentions remain intact.
+This produces modified maps $\hat{\mathbf{A}}^\mathrm{v2t}_{t,l}$ where semantic grounding is intentionally weakened, while other attentions remain intact.
 The diffusion model is then guided away from these degraded predictions, reinforcing correct grounding without retraining or auxiliary conditions.

 Both can be formulated as:

 where $\epsilon_\theta(\cdot)$ is the noise prediction from a standard pass at timestep $t$, conditioned on the text, and $\hat{\epsilon}_\theta(\cdot)$ indicates the noise prediction from a perturbed forward pass. $s$ is the perturbation guidance scale and the final prediction $\tilde{\epsilon}_\theta(\cdot)$ is guided away from the degraded predictions.